📣 OpenPhone is now Quo and we’ve raised $105M to fuel what’s next

 Yes, you can get a virtual Canadian phone number from anywhere in the world.
 Sign up with a VoIP provider like Quo and get your number instantly.

-If you want to port an existing Canadian phone number to Quo, all you need to do is fill out a one-minute porting form in the Quo app after signing up.
+3. Submit a porting request to your new provider.
+With Quo, all you need to do is fill out a one-minute porting form in the Quo app after signing up.
 We’ll take care of the rest.

 Canada uses the +1 country code as part of the North American Numbering Plan.
 So, when calling Canada from outside North America, you’d dial +1 followed by the 10-digit phone number.
 For example, a Toronto number would be dialed as +1 416-555-0123.